Zakaria-Latif/pfs_server/README.md

 The players query takes a paginationInput object, which specifies how many players to retrieve and where to start.
 The query returns a list of players, including their ID, username, and rating.

-### To retrieve a single player, you can use the following GraphQL query:
+### To retrieve a single player, you can use the following GraphQL query

 ```
 query {